alpdias/calculos-trabalhistas/README.md

 Códificação: -&lowast;- coding: utf-8 -&lowast;- </br>
 PT-BR </br>

 Observações: Programa apresenta erros de 'syntax' com os códigos de cores ao ser executado na IDE do Python, o programa foi criado e utilizado com 100% das suas funções na IDE do VSCode (Pode ser executado também no terminal de comando).

 ---------------------------------------------------------------------------------------------------------------------------------------

-My first program written in Python code

 My first program developed in the python language from my first contact with the python language and programming, This program was developed for learning purposes.
 It is a program that performs various labor calculations from choosing the user who has access to a menu of options, and the input data entered by the user, returning results and new options.
 This program was designed to initially run on the terminal.

 Python 3.7.4 </br>